aamir-dean/Fatigue-Solidshell/README.md

 Care has to be taken when defining the fatigue model (from the input file).

 If you are using this code for academic and research purpose.
-Also check out other codes on Thermo-mechanical solid shell, and do not forget to cite our article.
+Also check out other codes on thermo-mechanical solid shell, and do not forget to cite our article:

 P.K.A.V.
 Kumar, A. Dean, J. Reinoso, H.E.
 Pettermann, M. Paggi, "A phase-field fracture model for fatigue using locking-free solid shell finite elements: Analysis for homogeneous materials and layered composites", Theoretical and Applied Fracture Mechanics, Volume 127, 2023, 104029.